rcardin/value-classes/README.md

 Despite these limitations, the NewType library works like a charm, and interacts smoothly with IDEs.

-What about smart constructor?
+What about smart constructors?
 If we choose to use a `case class`, the library will generate for us the `apply` method in the companion object.
 If we want to avoid the access to the `apply` method, we can use a `class` instead, and create our smart constructor in a dedicated companion
 object: